Maths

 Mission Statement

 At Dorchester Learning Centre, our aim is to help every student feel safe, supported and ready to learn.
 In maths, we focus on building basic skills and making learning engaging so that all our students feel confident, able to engage with learning and make progress.
-We enter students for appropriate qualifications to help prepare them for their future.
+We enter students for appropriate qualifications to help prepare them for their future, including further education, training and employment pathways where mathematical skills are essential.

 Meet the Maths Department